LoveCommunity/flutter_scope/README.md

       equal: (_) => TodoFilterNotifier(),
     ),
   ],
-  child: FlutterScope( // creating a new scope in subtree
+  child: FlutterScope( // creating a new scope in subtree of parent scope
     configure: [
       FinalValueNotifier<AddTodoNotifier, AddTodoState>(
         equal: (_) => AddTodoNotifier(),